SJTU-PLV/Nominal-CompCert/README.md

 ## Instructions for compiling

 We recommend using the `opam` package manager to set up a build environment.
 We have tested the building on **Linux** with the following shell commands.
-Note that we only target X86, so MacOS with M-series chips is unable to compiler the test cases.
+Note that we only target X86, so MacOS with M-series chips is unable to compile the test cases.

     # Initialize opam (if you haven't used it before)
     opam init --bare